-You can use lifecycle hooks to put ECS instances that are being added or removed in a scaling activity into the wait state.
+You can use lifecycle hooks to put ECS instances that are being added or removed into the wait state.
 After the ECS instances are put into the wait state, you can perform custom operations on them.

-You can configure scaling configurations or instance launch templates to create ECS instances that have specified settings.
-However, to meet complex business requirements, you may want to perform custom operations on these instances before the instances are started.
+You can configure scaling configurations or launch templates to create ECS instances that have specified settings.
+However, to meet complex business requirements, you may want to perform custom operations on these instances before they are started.
 In this case, you can use lifecycle hooks.

 - You can perform custom operations on these instances during the timeout period of a lifecycle hook.
 For example, you can initialize or obtain the configurations of the ECS instances.

-Assume that you have created a scaling group named sg-yk****.
-The minimum number of instances in the scaling group is zero.
+Assume that you have created a scaling group named asg-bp1iir8uwwpdsjfj****.
+The minimum number of instances that the scaling group must contain is zero.
 The scaling group has one lifecycle hook for scale-out events and does not have ECS instances.

 During the timeout period of the lifecycle hook, you can log on to the ECS instance and install applications or perform custom operations.